Orkney International Science Festival

 In 2022, the festival returned to in person events and Jim was invited to give a talk on Viking Genes and other important research.

-Most recently, in 2023, Jim had the honour of presenting the Roy Drever Memorial Lecture to a capacity audience and it was memorable.
+In 2023, Jim had the honour of presenting the Roy Drever Memorial Lecture to a capacity audience and it was memorable.
 Following The Fletts, combined genetics with family history, genetic genealogy, to trace the story of the Fletts, the Drevers, the Sinclairs, the Gunns, the Swansons, and the Linklaters.

 The lecture was dedicated to another member of the Flett family, Roy Drever (1946-2022).
 Roy and Jim are first cousins once removed, with their mothers from the Fletts of Kingshouse in Harray.